Is The Teplo Worth Buying?

 Enter, Teplo

 The conversation started innocuously.
-We discussed our backgrounds, our interests in tea and how we got to where we are today.
-The next hour and fifteen minutes or so were spent in a conversant back and forth discussing the Teplo itself, the various features and the care and thought which went into each part of the experience.
+We discussed our backgrounds, our interests in tea, and how we got to where we are today.
+The next hour and fifteen minutes or so were spent in a conversant back and forth discussing the Teplo itself, the various features, and the care and thought that went into each part of the experience.

 Not ‘Just Because’ Technology